 Geotargeting (also called geotargeted advertising) is a type of advertising that uses location data to reach consumers with messaging appropriate to their locality and behavior.
 This advertising technology displays content based on an automated or assumed knowledge of consumers’ location.
 For example, a car repair shop or auto dealership might run a geotargeting advertising campaign to show a certain ad to people who are within 10 miles of the shop’s location.
 Geotargeting advertising is even more specific.
-When consumers opt in to location services for apps on their phone (such as a retail or restaurant app), geotargeting advertising lets you show ads based on their actual location.
-For example, if you run a quick service restaurant or clothing store, you can show ads to target consumers who are close to the premises, and encourage them to visit.
+When consumers opt-in to location services for apps on their phones (such as a retail or restaurant app), geotargeting advertising lets you show ads based on their actual location.
+For example, if you run a quick service restaurant or clothing store, you can show ads to target consumers who are close to the premises and encourage them to visit.
 In a nutshell, geotargeting helps advertisers create more relevant, targeted promotions for consumers, resulting in increased engagement.

 How to Geotarget

-Wondering how Mapsted’s Manage CMS platform supports geo targeting software?
+Wondering how Mapsted’s Manage CMS platform supports geo-targeting software?
 First, it detects users’ location.
 This is either specific, using GPS, or slightly broader, using cell towers.
 Second, Mapsted’s proprietary Manage CMS platform uses this information to decide what information to show those users.
 There are two main ways to geotarget consumers.
 The first, mentioned earlier, is via a geotargeting app.
-This is any app that uses Mapsted’s location-based marketing technology.
+This is an app that uses Mapsted’s location-based marketing technology.
 For example, when you sign into a food delivery app, you’ll see options that are close to your location.
 And when you search for “Walmart near me” in your Mall mApp app, the results are an example of geotargeting in action.
 You can also use geotargeting software to better reach your target audience.

-When geotargeting, you can divide your audiences into different categories, for example audience targeting, location targeting, and weather targeting:
+When geotargeting, you can divide your audiences into different categories, for example, audience targeting, location targeting, and weather targeting:

 Audience targeting technology helps you to:

-- Target ads to people who have visited a category, brand or location within a certain time period.
+- Target ads to people who have visited a category, brand, or location within a certain time period.